Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Methodological Components

-In this subsection, we formulate the DR targeting problem under the policy $\bm{\lambda}=\pi(\bm{l})$.
-As we focus on the DR targeting problem formulation in this subsection, we assume that the policy is already obtained.
-Details on obtaining such pricing policy will be discussed in the next Section.

-As stated in subsection \ref{sec:physical_DR}, in a DR event, one of the major economical objectives is to reduce the nodal prices.
-And to achieve such goal, ISO needs to determine both the targeted nodes as DR locations and the corresponding demand reduction.
-Let the binary vector $\bm{v}=[v_i]_{i \in \mathcal{N}}$ denote DR/non-DR locations, where $v_i=1$ means the node $i$ is chosen as DR location, and $v_i=0$ means the node $i$ is not chosen.
-Let the continuous vector $\bm{x}=[x_i]_{i \in \mathcal{N}}$ denote the nodal demand reduction and $\bm{l}_0$ denote the nodal load vector before DR. The DR targeting problem seeks to lower the averaged LMP of the system to the reference value $\lambda^*$ with the small demand reduction.
-In this regard, we formulate a multi-objective problem, which is given as
+In this subsection, we formulate the DR targeting problem for mitigating the price spike, which changes the nodal demands by DR, for the seek of reducing the average LMP.
+Let the binary vector $\bm{v}=[v_i]_{i \in \mathcal{N}}$ denote DR/non-DR locations, where $v_i=1$ means the node $i$ is chosen as the DR location, and $v_i=0$ means the node $i$ is not chosen.
+Take the example of IEEE 39-bus system in Fig. \ref{Fig 2}, only node 25 is chosen to implement DR, then $v_{25}=1$, and $v_i=0, \; \forall i \in \mathcal{N}/\{25\}$.
+Let the continuous vector $\bm{x}=[x_i]_{i \in \mathcal{N}}$ denote the nodal demand reduction whose upper bound is $\bar{\bm{x}}=[\bar{x}_i]_{i\in \mathcal{N}}$ which gives the maximum allowable demand reduction at each node, and $\hat{\bm{l}}$ denote the nodal load vector after DR. We formulate the DR targeting problem, which is given as

-where the objective function \eqref{3(a)} is composed of minimizing the difference between the averaged LMP and the reference value $\lambda^*$ along with minimizing the cost of implementing demand reduction.
-And here we interpret the term $\bm{w}^\top\bm{x}$ as the weighted system demand reduction, where the importance of the demand reduction at each node is controlled by a weighting parameter $w_i\in \bm{w}$.
-Constraint \eqref{3(b)} limits that the number of the targeted nodes should be less or equal than a preset integer $K$.
-Constraint \eqref{3(c)} bounds the demand reduction of the targeted node between 0 and $\bar{x}_i$. \eqref{3(d)} gives the new load vector $\bm{\hat{l}}$, which is the original load vector $\bm{l}_0$ minus the demand reduction $\bm{x}$.
-And \eqref{3(e)} maps the new load vector $\bm{\hat{l}}$ to the vector of LMP $\bm{\lambda}$ via the obtained policy $\pi$.
+where the objective function \eqref{3(a)} minimizes the linear demand reduction cost \citep{ming2018revenue,zhong2012coupon}, with $\bm{\tau}$ as the cost for per unit demand reduction.
+Other demand reduction costs such as the quadratic functions are also applicable and solvable using our proposed method.
+Constraint \eqref{3(b)} limits that the number of the targeted nodes should be less than or equal to a preset integer $K$.
+Such constraint is added since in practice, only limited number of nodes are eligible to implement DR. Constraint \eqref{3(c)} bounds the demand reduction of the targeted node between 0 and $\bar{x}_i$. \eqref{3(d)} gives the new load vector $\bm{\hat{l}}$, which is the original load vector $\bm{l}$ minus the demand reduction $\bm{x}$. \eqref{lmp} gives the LMPs formed by the optimal dual solutions of ED, and \eqref{3f} limits the deviation of average LMP from the reference value $\hat{\lambda}$ to be within $\epsilon$.
+Given the new load vector $\bm{\hat{l}}$ as an input parameter, \eqref{3(e)} is the dual problem of \eqref{1}, which returns the optimal dual solutions that form LMP $\bm{\lambda}$.
+The $\mathop{\arg\max}$ operator makes \eqref{3(e)} the lower-level problem in \eqref{3}.
+The upper level is formed by \eqref{3(a)}-\eqref{3f}.